RobertAhlin/react-elarning-app/README.md

 - Spacing: Maintain consistent spacing around operators, commas, braces, and other syntactic elements.
 - Code Structure: Organize the code in a clear and consistent manner.
 Use consistent patterns for component structure, file organization, and module imports.
 - Linting and Formatting Tools: Using ESLint and Prettier extension.

+# Future development
+As for any project it feels as you can do endless of things.
+But some of the things that I actually might do is.
+- Style the header and footer.
+- Make the cards "expandable" to get more information, bigger videos and other things.
+- Implement functions to the contact form.
+- Make quizes or any other examination test for futher learning.
+- Add a chat where students can chat with a teacher or tutor.